Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 ## Final statment:

 #### I feel like the assignment itself does a great job of teaching you how to make the stuff it tells you to.
 I recommend if you get stuck on a part while trying to replicate it to either google it or check out the "Instruction" part of the document.
+(The videos along with the text should help you.)